Toward precise $\xi$ gauge fixing for the lattice QCD: Introduction

 Recently, the dependence of gauge links and non-local operators on gauge-fixing precision has been investigated at multiple lattice spacings and for varying gauge link lengths, in both Landau and $\xi$ gauges~\cite{Zhang:2024omt}.
 The values of these quantities follow an empirical power law in terms of gauge-fixing precision, regardless of the gauge link length.
 In this work, we further validate that this power law also holds for local operators with different gamma matrices and off-shell momenta.
 Based on this, we propose a precision-extrapolation method to approximate high-precision $\xi$-gauge fixing with controllable systematic uncertainty.

-The paper is organized as follows: In Sec.~\ref{sec:theofra}, we briefly review the gauge-fixing procedure, the empirical power law, and existing numerical evidence in Landau gauge.
+The paper is organized as follows: In Sec.~\ref{sec:theofra}, we briefly review the gauge-fixing procedure on the lattice for Landau and $\xi-$gauge, and also the idea of the precision extrapolation based on the empirical power law observed in Ref.~\cite{Zhang:2024omt}.
+Further numerical evidence of the precision extrapolation in the Landau gauge, are presented in Sec.~\ref{sec:precextralocal}.
 Section~\ref{sec:xires} presents our results on the non-perturbative $\xi$-gauge dependence of quark bilinear operators, including a detailed comparison with perturbative calculations.
 Finally, Sec.~\ref{sec:sum} provides a concise summary of our findings.